DivvyPayHQ/web-homework/README.md

 ## Instructions

+If you are pursuing a full stack or backend position, please include elixir code changes in your homework.

 See the [Frontend instructions](webapp/README.md) for frontend focused instructions.
 If front end only, use the node server in `/webserver`.

 See the [Backend instructions](backend.md) for backend focused instructions.